Network SouthCentral

-Network SouthCentral (NSC) was a shadow franchise that existed from 4 February 1994 to 13 October 1996, when Connex South Central took over the running of the franchise.
-The franchise is now part of the Thameslink, Southern and Great Northern franchise operated by Govia Thameslink Railway under the Southern brand.
+Network SouthCentral (NSC) was a shadow franchise that existed from 4 February 1994 to 12 October 1996, when the new South Central franchise, operated by Connex South Central (who initially operated this shadow franchise from 26 May 1996 until 12 October 1996) took over.
+The franchise is now part of the Thameslink, Southern and Great Northern franchise operated by Greater Thameslink Railway under the Southern brand.
 As with all shadow franchises, Network SouthCentral was a wholly owned subsidiary of the British Railways Board.

 Origins

 In the lead up to the privatisation of British Rail, Network SouthEast was divided into a series of shadow franchises.
 Network SouthCentral was formed in February 1994.

 Geographical Area

 Network SouthCentral covered most of Sussex and parts of East Surrey.
 The core of NSC's operations was the Brighton Main Line, with most other NSC mainline services utilising some part of this alignment.
 The rough boundaries of the NSC operations were from Hastings in the east to Portsmouth in the west, although services operated by the company did extend further on both sides to Southampton along the West Coastway line in the west, and as the sole operator of the Marshlink line from Hastings to Ashford via Rye.

 In London, the company served two major mainline terminals; London Victoria and Charing Cross.
 NSC's suburban services concentrated on the area directly to the south of these two stations, with routes serving most of south London, including Clapham Junction, Peckham, Tattenham Corner, East Croydon, Caterham, Sutton and Crystal Palace.

 The main former Network SouthEast "sub-sectors" that came under the jurisdiction of NSC were the Sussex Coast, Oxted, South London and Marshlink lines.